Persons with a Disability

 - whether the incapacity prevents you from maintaining yourself.

 The doctor's certificate need only be sent in with the initial claim.

-Repayment may be claimed of VAT paid in relation to vehicles (a) for use by severely and permanently disabled persons as drivers or passengers and (b) for use by organisations for the transport of severely and permanently disabled persons.
+Repayment may be claimed of VAT paid in relation to vehicles (a) for use by persons with a severe and permanent disablity as drivers or passengers and (b) for use by organisations for the transport of persons with a severe and permanent disablity.
 There is also provision for the repayment of, and in certain circumstances, the remission of Vehicle Registration Tax.
-Application forms and public notices are available from the Central Repayments Office, Disabled Drivers Section, Office of the Revenue Commissioners, M: TEK II Building, Armagh Road, Co.
-Monaghan (Tel: 047 - 62100).
+Application forms and public notices are available from the Central Repayments Office, Office of the Revenue Commissioners, M: TEK II Building, Armagh Road, Monaghan (LoCall 1890 60 60 61 or Tel: 047 - 62100).

-Repayment may be claimed by disabled persons of the VAT paid on certain special aids and appliances.
-The relief is also available in certain circumstances to persons other than disabled persons who purchase such goods for handing over to a particular disabled person.
-Repayment claim form VAT 61A (PDF, 127KB)
+Repayment of the VAT paid on certain special aids and appliances may be claimed by persons with disabilities.
+This relief is also available in certain circumstances to persons other than persons with disabilities who purchase such goods for handing over to a particular person with a disability.
+Repayment claim form VAT 61A (PDF, 128KB)

 - Enquiries - Except where stated otherwise in the preceding paragraphs, all enquiries relating to repayments to unregistered persons should be made to the VAT Unregistered Repayments, Sarsfield House, Francis Street, Limerick.
 (Telephone 061-310310, LoCall 1890 25 24 49).
 Similarly, all claim forms referred to, except where stated otherwise, can be obtained, on request, from that Office also.